- You are here:

-Excited about all the new material and ideas he's discovering in management classes, Elton says, "I'm seeing a connection to my earlier experiences at summer jobs, as well as how I can apply these concepts in the future."
+Excited about all the new material and ideas he discovered in his management classes, Elton said, "I'm saw a connection to my earlier experiences at summer jobs, as well as how I could apply these concepts in the future."

 He also completed an 11-week internship for The Pulse Network in Canton, MA, an online digital marketing company.
 As a production assistant, Elton located content, helped train new interns and edited videos for social media websites as part of multiple community-building efforts.